FamilySearch/pewpew/README.md

 ![Release](https://github.com/FamilySearch/pewpew/workflows/Release/badge.svg)

 ## Changelog
+### v0.5.9
+Bug fixes:
+- Upgrade tokio and other dependencies
+- Added a link to the Har to Yaml converter in the docs.

 ### v0.5.8
 Changes:
 - Add in the ability for providers to be "unique"--meaning each item within the provider will be a unique JSON value without duplicates.